lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerTesting.md

 Testing the consumption of messages requires starting the Service under test with a stub of the upstream Service producing data into the topic.
 The following snippet demonstrates how to achieve it.

-1. An in-memory `Topic` is required and means to send messages into it.
+1. An in-memory `Topic` is required and means to send messages into that in-mem Topic.
 Using the `ProducerStubFactory` it's possible to obtain a `ProducerStub` given a topic name.
 2. With the `producerStub` instance a service stub can be build to replace the production ready upstream service.
 This will have to use the topic bound to the `ProducerStub` created in the previous step.
 3. Use the `ProducerStub` on the tests to send messages into the topic and interact normally with the service under test to verify the Service code.

 @[topic-test-consuming-from-a-topic](code/docs/scaladsl/mb/AnotherServiceSpec.scala)

+When testing a subscription it is possible the code under test includes a Service that is a producer itself.
+In those situations, the `Application` used for the unit tests must differ from the `Application` used for production.
+The `Application` used in unit tests must not mix-in `LagomKafkaComponents` and just use `TestTopicComponents` instead.